Despite the popularity of group classes and fitness courses, personal training is the gold standard for guiding people on their training journey.

 For example, the average personal trainer rate is $60 for LA Fitness and $75 for a one-hour session at Gold’s Gym.
 Lifetime Fitness rates per hour can be as high as $110.

 Group fitness classes typically cost $35 per session per person.
-However, it’s worth noting that some gyms, including Planet Fitness, Equinox, and Lifetime Fitness, offer free group classes for people with a membership.
+However, some gyms, including Planet Fitness, Equinox, and Lifetime Fitness, offer free group classes to members.

 Semi-private personal training is also a desirable option.
 Despite earning less from each client, you can work with several people at a time and make up the difference that way.